 Adv AA Ghonge seemed on behalf of the applicant, and Adv RN Sen appeared for the respondent’s husband.

 However, the court clarified that another bench of the Supreme Court had checked out the stated judgment in Inderjit Singh Grewal vs. State of Punjab and Anr.
-In the stated case, the apex court found that domestic violence passed off, and an FIR turned into registered below S.498A and 406 of IPC towards the husband and his spouse and children.
+In the stated case, the apex court found that domestic violence had off, and an FIR turned into registered under S.498A and 406 of IPC against the husband and his spouse, and children.
 Then the wife obtained an ex parte “khula” (divorce) below the Muslim Personal Law from the Mufti and filed a petition under S. 12 of the DV Act subsequently.
 The apex court held that the spouse’s petition is maintainable.

 In the present example, the court docket discovered-